 Newton is a suburban city in Middlesex County, Massachusetts, United States.
 It is approximately 7 miles west of downtown Boston and is bordered by Boston’s Brighton and West Roxbury neighborhoods to the east and south, respectively, and by the suburb of Brookline to the east, the suburbs of Watertown and Waltham to the north, and Wellesley and Needham to the west.
 Rather than having a single city center, Newton resembles a patchwork of thirteen villages.
 According to the 2010 U.S. Census, the population of Newton was 85,146, making it the eleventh largest city in the state.

-There You Have It – The Best Places To Raise A Family In Massachusetts
+There You Have It – The Best Places To Grow Up In Massachusetts

 If you’re looking for a breakdown of cities in Massachusetts ranked by criteria that most would agree make a place a great spot for families, this is an accurate list.